11 Fun Things to Do in Concord NH

 This National Historic Landmark features 25 beautifully kept and restored buildings in addition to lovely walking trails around the property.
 Take a guided tour to learn more about what makes the Canterbury Shaker Village such a sight to see!

-Concord is one of the best places to visit in New Hampshire, and a visit to this cute little capital is definitely something to cross off the New Hampshire bucket list!
+Concord is one of the best places to visit in New Hampshire, and a visit to this cute little capital is definitely something to add to your NH bucket list!

 Read these next: